brandonferens/responsive-elements/README.md

 ##Configuration Options

 **rules**
-Rules that are applied to the element in question
+Rules that are applied to the element in question.
+The default widths are based off of Twitter Bootstrap 8 column widths.
 ```
 default: [
   '750,responsive-lg',